erikw/restic-automatic-backup-scheduler/README.md

 ### Optional: Desktop Notifications
 <img src="img/macos_notification.png" align="right" />

 It's a good idea to be on top of your backups to make sure that they don't increase a lot in size and incur high costs.
-However it's notoriously tricky to make GUI notifications correctly from a non-user process (e.g. root).
+However, it's notoriously tricky to make GUI notifications correctly from a non-user process (e.g. root).

-Therefore this project provides a lightweight solution for desktop notifications that works like this: Basically `restic_backup.sh` will append a summary line of the last backup to a user-owned file (the user running your OS's desktop environment) in a fire-and-forget fashion.
+Therefore, this project provides a lightweight solution for desktop notifications that works like this: Basically `restic_backup.sh` will append a summary line of the last backup to a user-owned file (the user running your OS's desktop environment) in a fire-and-forget fashion.
 Then the user has a process that reads this and forward each line as a new message to the desktop environment in use.

 To set desktop notifications up:
 1. Create a special FIFO file as your desktop user: